 - Coordinate and plan software updates to Banner Finance, Banner Financial Aid, Banner Student, Banner HR, and Banner Self-Service with functional users.

-- Supply all Banner documentation to functional users.
+- Ensure Banner training resources and documentation are available to functional users.

 - Setup and maintain various aspects of Banner Self-Service via Web Tailor.

 - Provide equipment and resources for training employees in use of Banner.